AlistairTait12/property-issue-tracker-prototype/README.md

 ## Any future plans?
 Yes!
 I would like to try a few prototypes first in one or two more languages and all being well, I would like to choose the right one and develop a real, fully functional application.

+### Getting set up
+Reserved for future content

+## Useful adb commands
+**How to push from somewhere on your machine to emulated device**
+$: adb push "path\from\your\machine" "/sdcard/Android/data/com.companyname.propertyapp"